 After a long journey, it’s a good idea to run a checkup on your car.
 A good auto mechanic will be able to inspect your vehicle for any overlooked wear and tear it may have sustained.
 Breaks should be checked, as well as tire alignment and air pressure.
 The dashboard should also be checked for any service light indicators.
 After your post-road trip car maintenance, you’re all set for another adventure!

-Schedule Car Maintenance With Us
+Schedule Car Maintenance After Long Road Trip

 When your car is ready for maintenance, contact us.
 At Lafayette German Car Repair, we help you keep your vehicle in excellent working order.
 We take pride in providing you with expert advice and high-quality service.
 Call (925) 284-3390 to schedule your car maintenance appointment today!